johanix/draft-leon-dnsop-distributed-multi-signer/draft-leon-distributed-multi-signer-00.md

    owner MUST give up control over the following records:
    * All DNSSEC related records in the zone
    * Any CDS and/or CSYNC RRsets
-   * The NS RRset (according to the zone owner's policy)
+ * It SHOULD be possible but mandatory for the zone owner to also delegate the management of the NS RRset to the set of DNS Providers.

 # Multi-Signer Use Cases